htw-imi-showtime/showtime-website/doc/forking-workflow/git-log.md

 ```

 Source: [Pretty Git branch graphs](https://stackoverflow.com/questions/1057564/pretty-git-branch-graphs), improved in [Visualizing branch topology in Git](https://stackoverflow.com/questions/1838873/visualizing-branch-topology-in-git/34467298#34467298)

 And here’s the relevant documentation in case you ever want to change something:
 [Git - pretty-formats Documentation](https://git-scm.com/docs/pretty-formats)

 ## Create Mermaid diagrams from git log

+I did a little experiment to produce git logs that could be used to create mermaid git diagrams:

 This is pretty close:
 ```